vincentaudebert/vincentaudebert.github.io/_posts/2016-04-14-github-labels-huboard.md

 ---
 layout: post
 title: GitHub label management to use with Huboard
-date:       2016-04-15 15:31:19
+date:       2016-04-14 10:31:19
 summary:    Copy/create labels into a new repository
 categories: project management
 ---

 Recently at [Springload] [1], we are exploring the idea of using [Huboard] [2] to have a better view on our workload on a project and use the full potential of [GitHub] [3].

-Most of it comes from a good utilisation of the labels.
+Most of it, I believe, comes from a good utilisation of the labels.

-On this page, I will take you through the process I used to copy/create new labels in order to have a nice structure ready for Huboard.
+On this page, I will take you through the process I used to copy/create new labels in order to have a nice structure ready for [Huboard][2].

 ### The main tool